Loch Castle (Eichhofen): Description

 Loch Castle consists of two caves sealed by stone walls.
 These caves are connected to a labyrinth of smaller rooms in the cave system.
-The largest space, with a floor area of 12.5 x 7 metres, was used as a residential area and was panelled with wood.
+The largest space, with a floor area of 12.5 × 7 metres, was used as a residential area and was panelled with wood.
 It was heated by a fireplace that may still be seen today.
 The ceiling of this room has partly collapsed since the castle was abandoned, leaving it open to the surface.
 As a result, it may be entered from both the downhill and uphill sides.
 There are still brick walls and door spaces in this room.
 The cave is two storeys high, but the upper floor only has a small chamber.
 In addition other buildings were built outside the cave, against the rock face.
 The area around the cave was surrounded by a high curtain wall and protected by a zwinger.

 The round bergfried of French design was placed immediately in front of the cave and is the only building that has survived intact.
 It is visible from a long way off.
 The roughly 22-metre-high tower is made of rusticated ashlar and has two-metre-thick walls at the base, reducing to 50 centimetres thickness by the 4th storey.
 Judging by its windows and garderobe (of which some of the medieval wooden elements have survived), it was designed as a relatively comfortable residence.
 Access was via an elevated entrance.
 It was restored in 1989.